juji-io/datalevin/benchmarks/write-bench/README.md

 `transact` is just the blocked version of `transact-async` so it is not tested.
 There are two faster `init-db` and `fill-db` functions that directly load prepared datoms to bypass the expensive process of verifying integrity of everything.
-These are not tested in this benchmark, as we are only interested in transactions of raw data.
+These are not formally tested in this benchmark, as we are only interested in transactions of raw data.

 SQLite also have two durable transaction mode: default and WAL mode, and both are tested.

 ### Results

 We presents throughput and commit latency.
-The write latencies are as expected, they are close to commit latencies in synchronous writes, while asynchronous write latencies are close to zero.
-So write latencies are omitted from this presentation.
+The call latencies are close to commit latencies in synchronous writes, while close to zero for asynchronous writes.
+So call latencies are omitted from this presentation.

 #### Pure Write Task